 High Impact Practices Outside the Classroom

-Research.
-Students can pursue research with preeminent chemists on our faculty, often leading to publications after several semesters of research.
+Students can pursue research with our faculty, often leading to publications after several semesters of research.
 We encourage our majors to take X399: Chemical Research and X499: Chemical Research Capstone for credit toward graduation.
 Students can apply for summer support every January for the following summer (applications in the UGO).The Indiana University Journal of Undergraduate Research seeks student writers.
 The IUJUR aims to sustain an annual, student-run, faculty-mentored undergraduate research publication for Indiana University.

-Overseas Study.
 Although our students pursue a rigorous and challenging curriculum with smart decisions, several of our students can fit in an overseas studies opportunity (Office of Overseas Study) either in several weeks over the summer or in one semester.

-Service Learning.
-By taking G201: Service Learning in Chemistry, students find fulfilling experiences working within the community to foster interest, knowledge, and appreciation in the sciences.
+X170: Chemistry Community Outreach Seminar, students find fulfilling experiences working within the community to foster interest, knowledge, and appreciation in the sciences.
 Students prepare and execute demonstrations and in-class lessons at the primary and secondary school levels.
 Students learn more about their discipline while providing mentoring for younger students in the community.

-Teaching.
 A select number of our advanced students have the opportunity to serve as Undergraduate Teaching Assistants (X371: Internship in Chemical Instruction), providing valuable experiences in peer instruction in the classroom.

-Volunteering.
 Students have several opportunities to join student groups such as the Student Affiliates of the American Chemical Sociey (SAACS; professional chemistry society), Alpha Chi Sigma (AXE; chemistry fratenity), and the Minority Association for Pre-Medical Students (MAPS; helping all students prepare for health professions).